Tracking Capabilities for Safer Agents: From Capabilities to Safety Harnesses

 The first overload sends a prompt and a plain message and returns a plain response.
 The second accepts \lstinline|Classified[String]| and returns \lstinline|Classified[String]|: the trusted LLM can see the classified content and produce a result, but the result remains wrapped in \lstinline|Classified| so it cannot be leaked back to the untrusted agent.
-For example, the agent can use a local trusted LLM to summarize secret documents without ever exposing their content to the cloud: \begin{code} requestFileSystem("/data/contracts") { val doc = readClassified("secret/contract-v2.txt") val summary = chat("Summarize the following document:", doc) // summary: Classified[String] -- content is still protected writeClassified("secret/summary.txt", summary) } \end{code}

-Here, the classified document is read, a prompt is constructed inside a pure \lstinline|map|, and the trusted LLM produces a classified summary.
-The agent can write this summary back to a classified file, but it can never extract the plain text---any attempt to print, return, or send the content to the cloud model is rejected by the type checker.
+The agent can therefore summarize a classified document into a classified summary and write it back to a classified file, but any attempt to print, return, or send the plain text to the cloud model is rejected by the type checker.